Hong Kong Club: History

-The Club was historically described as the seat of real power in Hong Kong: "Here the Governor and senior civil servants would sit in regular, informal sessions, usually over breakfast or lunch, with members of the commercial elite".
+The club was historically described as the seat of real power in Hong Kong.
+It was a place where the governor and senior civil servants would hold discussions with business elites.
 In 1877, the club witnessed an intrusion by a British soldier who was enraged by the privileges of the official and merchant classes.
-The lone assailant wandered into the club brandishing a sword, swinging it at the lamps and chandeliers, and menacing members saying: "You're one of them".
+The lone assailant wandered into the club brandishing a sword, swinging it at the lamps and chandeliers, and menacing members saying "You're one of them".

-The Club moved into new premises in Jackson Road in 1897, and the old premises became home for the short-lived 'New Club', a residential club whose members were almost entirely master mariners.
+The club moved into new premises on Jackson Road in 1897, and the old premises became a home for the short-lived 'New Club', a residential club whose members were almost entirely master mariners.

-Governor Sir Cecil Clementi (1925–30) believed the club to be too exclusive, and suggested abolishing it, and replacing it with a club whose membership would be open to all races.
+Governor Sir Cecil Clementi (1925–1930) believed the club to be too exclusive, and suggested abolishing it and replacing it with a club whose membership would be open to all races.

 In the late 1970s, the club was said to be running at a deficit.
-In 1978, it recorded a deficit of HK$200,000 after including investment income of HK$883,000, and members accused the General Committee of poor management.
+In 1978, it recorded a deficit of HK$200,000 after including investment income of HK$883,000, and members accused the general committee of poor management.

-In May 1981, a group of members fighting to preserve the Victorian clubhouse built in 1897 called an Emergency General Meeting with a motion to wind up the club and distribute its assets.
-The motion was rejected by 451:147.
+In May 1981, a group of members fighting to preserve the Victorian clubhouse built in 1897 called an emergency general meeting with a motion to wind up the club and distribute its assets.
+The motion was rejected by a 451–147 vote.

+In 2016, the club set out its history in a book entitled Kindred Spirits.